zama-ai/concrete/docs/compilation/composing_functions_with_modules.md

     composition = fhe.AllComposable()
 ```

+You have 3 options for the `composition` attribute:

-By default the attribute is set to `fhe.AllComposable`.
-This policy ensures that every ciphertexts used in the module are compatible.
-This is the less restrictive, but most costly policy.
+1. **`fhe.AllComposable` (default)**:  This policy ensures that all ciphertexts used in the module are compatible.
+It is the least restrictive policy but the most costly in terms of performance.

-If one does not need composition at all, but just want to pack multiple functions in a single artifact, it is possible to do so by setting the `composition` attribute to `fhe.NotComposable`.
-This is the most restrictive, but less costly policy.

-Hopefully there is no need to choose between one of those two extremes.
-It is also possible to detail custom policies by using `fhe.Wired`.
-For instance:
+2. **`fhe.NotComposable`**: This policy is the most restrictive but the least costly.
+It is suitable when you do not need any composition and only want to pack multiple functions in a single artifact.

+3. **`fhe.Wired`**: This policy allows you to define custom composition rules.
+You can specify which outputs of a function can be forwarded to which inputs of another function.

+    Here is an example:
 ```python
 from concrete import fhe
 from fhe import Wired, Wire, Output, Input